naistangz/Technical_Training/docs/Week2_SQL/sql_day2.md

 2|Travel

 **What are non-key attributes?**
-    - Attributes or fields of fields, other than candidate *key attributes**
+    - Attributes or fields of fields, other than candidate *key attributes*

 **What are key attributes?**
+    - Uniquely identify a record or an instance on an entity
+    - Required to retrieve a particular record from the entity table.

 Week 2 Day 2 (23-06-2020) SQL Exercise [HERE](day2_exercise.sql)